-B. The public accountability board may institute a civil action in district court if a violation has occurred or to prevent a violation of any provision of the Campaign Reporting Act other than that specified in Subsection [$\frac{1}{2}$] $\frac{A}{2}$ of this section.
-Relief may include a permanent or temporary injunction, a restraining order or any other appropriate order, including an order for a civil penalty of fifty dollars
+B. The public accountability board may institute a civil action in district court if a violation has occurred or to prevent a violation of any provision of the Campaign Reporting Act other than that specified in Subsection [$\frac{1}{8}$] $\frac{A}{2}$ of this section.
+Relief may include a permanent or temporary injunction, a restraining order or any other appropriate order, including an order for a civil penalty of fifty dollars (\$50.00) for each violation not to exceed five thousand dollars (\$5,000)."

+SECTIO N 18.
+Section 1-19-34.7 NMSA 1978 (being Laws 2009, Chapter 68.
+Section n 1) is amended to read :

+"1-19-34.7.
+CONTRIBUTION LIMITATIONS--CANDIDATES--POLITICAL COMMITTEES. -- from a person, not including a political (1) committee, to a:

-1 (\$50.00) for each violation not to exceed five thousand dollars 2 (\$5,000)."
-3 SECTION 17.
-Section 1-19-34.7 NMSA 1978 (being Laws 2009, 4 Chapter 68, Section 1) is amended to read: 5 "1-19-34.7.
-CONTRIBUTION LIMITATIONSCANDIDATES 6 POLITICAL COMMITTEES 7 A. The following contributions by the following 8 persons are prohibited: 9 (1) from a person, not including a political 10 committee, to a: 11 (a) candidate for nonstatewide office, 12 including the candidate's campaign committee, in an amount that 13 will cause that person's total contributions to the candidate 14 to exceed two thousand three hundred dollars (\$2,300) during 15 the primary election or two thousand three hundred dollars 16 (\$2,300) during the general election; 17 (b) candidate for statewide office, 18 including the candidate's campaign committee, in an amount that 19 will cause that person's total contributions to the candidate 20 to exceed five thousand dollars (\$5,000) during the primary 21 election or five thousand dollars (\$5,000) during the general 22 election; or 23 (c) political committee in an amount 24 that will cause that person's total contributions to the 25 political committee to exceed five thousand dollars (\$5,000) .204365.5 during a primary election or five thousand dollars (\$5,000) during a general election; and
+The following contributions by the following persons are prohibited:

+(a) candidate for nonstatewide office, including the candidate's campaign committee, in an amount that will cause that person's total contributions to the candidate to exceed two thousand three hundred dollars (\$2,300) during the primary election or two thousand three hundred dollars (\$2,300) during the general election;

-- from a political committee to: (2) - a candidate for office, including the candidate's campaign committee, in an amount that will cause the political committee's total contributions to the candidate to exceed five thousand dollars (\$5,000) during the primary election or five thousand dollars (\$5,000) during the general election; or - (b) another political committee in an amount that will cause that political committee's total contributions to the political committee to exceed five thousand dollars (\$5,000) during a primary election or five thousand dollars (\$5,000) during a general election. - All contributions made by a person to a candidate, either directly or indirectly, including contributions that are in any way earmarked or otherwise directed through another person to a candidate, shall be treated as contributions from the person to that candidate. - C. A person, including a political committee, shall not knowingly accept or solicit a contribution, directly or indirectly, including a contribution earmarked or otherwise directed or coordinated through another person, including a political committee, that violates the contribution limits provided for in this section.
+(b) candidate for statewide office, including the candidate's campaign committee, in an amount that will cause that person's total contributions to the candidate to exceed five thousand dollars (\$5,000) during the primary election or five thousand dollars (\$5,000) during the general election; or a candidate for office, including the candidate's campaign committee, in an amount that will cause the political committee's total contributions to the candidate to exceed five thousand dollars (\$5,000) during the primary election or five thousand dollars (\$5,000) during the general election; or